2016 VR Comparison Guide

 The Vive's Lighthouse system works almost exactly in reverse of camera-based tracking.
 Instead of watching over the headset and controls from the outside, it includes two mountable boxes that transmit invisible lasers; photosensors on the headset and controllers then use those lasers to determine their own positions in space.
 Much like a ship would use a beacon of light from a lighthouse to figure out where it is and where it's going.

-PSVR's tracking, at least for its motion controllers, is (again) awful.
+PSVR's tracking, at least for its motion controllers, is (again) so unreliable it breaks the core illusion of VR.

 Tracking system price